R. J. MacReady: Reception and legacy

 Kurt Russell's portrayal of MacReady in the film was largely acclaimed by fans and critics.
 CBR listed MacReady as the 7th most groundbreaking John Carpenter character, citing Russell's performance as one of the primary reasons the film has returned to public consciousness after the negative initial reception the film received when it was first released.

 MacReady and Childs' fate at the end of the film has also been subject to many interpretations.
 One popular interpretation is that Childs is The Thing, and MacReady is aware of this.
 When the two of them share a drink, MacReady had given Childs one of the bottles of gasoline he was using for Molotov Cocktails as seen earlier in the film.
-MacReady is testing Childs to see that if he drinks the gasoline with no worries, he is a Thing.
+MacReady is testing Childs and if he drinks the gasoline with no reaction, he is a Thing.

-In April 2023, it was announced that The Thing and characters from the film would be featured in the upcoming video game, Funko Fusion, set to be released in 2024.
-The game is set to include R. J. MacReady, as well as Childs and Dr. Copper.
+In April 2023, it was announced that The Thing and characters from the film would be featured in the video game Funko Fusion, which released in 2024.
+The game includes R. J. MacReady, as well as Childs and Dr. Copper.

 In November 2023, it was announced that The Thing would be featured in the video game, Pinball M. The Thing Pinball, a table based on the film, was released on November 30, 2023.
 The table includes R. J. MacReady and various other elements from the film.